SalesforceCommerceCloud/pwa-kit/README.md

 # Advanced Usage

-In order to customize this Application Extension to your particulare needs we suggest that you refer to the section titled "configuration", but if there is something that you want to customize that isn't configurable and cannot wait for a feature request to be fulfilled, then you can use overrides.
+In order to customize this Application Extension to your particular needs we suggest that you refer to the section titled "configuration", but if there is something that you want to customize that isn't configurable and cannot wait for a feature request to be fulfilled, then you can use overrides.